What time is The Jonathan Ross Show on TV?

 Who’s on the sofa this week?

 The host welcomes one final round of guests to take a seat in his green room, as his long-running celebrity interview show concludes.
-This time, he is joined by A-listers Kevin Hart and Tiffany Haddish alongside Mel Giedroyc, comedian Rob Beckett and Guardians of the Galaxy star Dave Bautista.
-There’ll also be music by Jess Glynne.
+This time, he is joined by Paul Whitehouse, Ray Winstone, Cate Blanchett, Jack Black, Joanna Lumley and Ashley Banjo.
+Paul and Ray also share a cheeky story about meeting Prince Philip…

 How many episodes will there be in the new series?